Using SQL Statements with Databricks

 For legal information regarding the AI Assist, please see our AI Terms of Use.

-If you have any feedback regarding the use of the AI Assist in the SQL Editor, please leave a comment on this article or contact us at info@safe.com.
+If you have any feedback regarding the use of AI Assist in the SQL Editor, please comment on this article or contact us at info@safe.com.

 Reading a Table Version with a Version Number